 - 6.1 Applicants should give a minimum of two professional reference contacts from two separate employers on the Application Form.
 A key purpose of the reference is to verify the applicant's suitability to work with children.
 These reference contacts must therefore include the most recent employer and the most recent employment working with children (if different). - 6.2 If the applicant has never worked with children, a reference must be obtained from their current employer.
 Where there is no current employer, verification of the most recent employer should be sought.
 Reasons for leaving former employers should also be obtained.
 Referees should be asked as a minimum whether they are aware of any reason or have any concern that the applicant may not be suitable to work with children. - 6.3 References should be sought on all short-listed school-based applicants, including internal ones and should be from a senior person with appropriate authority within the organisation.
-If the referee is school or college based, the reference should be confirmed by the headteacher or principal as accurate in respect of any disciplinary investigations.
-Information should be verified with the referee and any vague or insufficient information contained in a reference must be clarified with the referee. - 6.4 The School must request all written references directly from the referee.
+If the referee is school or college based, the reference should be signed by the headteacher or principal as accurate in respect of any disciplinary investigations.
+Any vague or insufficient information contained in a reference must be clarified with the referee. - 6.4 The School must request all references directly from the referee.
 Schools should not rely on applicants to obtain their references.
 Cognita does not accept an open reference as part of the recruitment process e.g. "to whom it may concern".
 A minimum of two returned and satisfactory references are required on each employee file. - 6.5 As a rule, character references are not acceptable; this includes references from relatives or people writing solely in the capacity of friends.
-If there is a good reason the applicant cannot supply the requisite number of referees (e.g. because they are recent graduates or have only held a small number of jobs), references may be sought from high quality alternatives (e.g. University tutor). - 6.6 References should be requested using the Employer Reference Request Form and the Reference Request Letter.
-If a reference is received electronically and has not been signed by hand by the referee, evidence must be sought and retained in the employee file to demonstrate that the reference was provided by the expected referee and email address. - 6.7 All job offers are conditional upon receipt of minimum of two satisfactory references (including most recent employment working with children if not covered already) and any appointment must not be confirmed until all required references have been received.
+If there is a good reason the applicant cannot supply the requisite number of referees (e.g. because they are recent graduates or have only held a small number of jobs), references may be sought from high quality alternatives (e.g. University tutor). - References should be requested using the Employer Reference Request Templates and the Reference Request Email, using the templates available on SCR Toolkits.
+Where references have not been digitally signed by the referee, the reviewer should confirm the reference as acceptable if the reference has been received from the expected referee and professional email address.
+If an alternate referee and/or professional email address have been used, this should be included in Additional Reference Contact Details Form, or added to the Reference Review. - 6.7 All job offers are conditional upon receipt of minimum of two satisfactory references (including most recent employment working with children if not covered already) and any appointment must not be confirmed until all required references have been received. - 6.8 Where there are exceptional circumstances: - Candidate has worked in the same job and/or organisation for many years, and unable to provide different employer reference, Character Reference can be requested as 2nd reference

-- 6.8 Where there are exceptional circumstances: - Candidate has worked in the same job and/or organisation for many years, and unable to provide different employer reference, Character Reference can be requested as 2nd reference - Candidate has had a career break, or returning from extended family leave, most recent employment reference and Character Reference can be requested
+• Candidate has had a career break, or returning from extended family leave, most recent employment reference and Character Reference can be requested